 Here you will find the latest menu for our schools.

-MEAL PRICES: New Waiver!
-ALL MCSC Students receive a FREE Breakfast and FREE Lunch Daily through JUNE 2021! (or until USDA funding runs out)
+MEAL PRICES: ALL MCSC Students receive a FREE Breakfast and FREE Lunch Daily for the 2022-2023 School Year!

 - Life-Threatening Food Allergies Management Plan

 - Milk Substitution Form

 - PreSchool Snack Information